UKRI Future Leaders Fellow and Lecturer in Inorganic Chemistry

 2019-present – Lecturer in Inorganic Chemistry – Rianne is currently a Lecturer in Inorganic Chemistry at the University of East Anglia (UEA) and is teaching undergraduate courses in inorganic chemistry and metalloproteins/ metalloenzymes.
 Her group is researching new early transition metal anti-cancer drugs, and working in collaboration with the Schools of Biology and Pharmacy on 3D cell cultures, whole-cell EPR and cellular imaging.

-2018-2019 – August-Wilhelm Scheer visiting Professorship – Rianne was a visiting professor in the research group of Prof. Fritz Kuhn, where she was working on early transition metal N-heterocyclic carbine complexes and assessing their catalytical and biological applications.
+2018-2019 – August-Wilhelm Scheer visiting Professorship – Rianne was a visiting professor in the research group of Prof. Fritz Kühn, where she was working on early transition metal N-heterocyclic carbene complexes and assessing their catalytical and biological applications.

-2016-2019 – Lecturer in Bioinorganic Chemistry – Rianne was a lecturer at the University of Bradford, teaching undergraduate inorganic chemistry and running BSc, MChem and MSc projects for both chemistry and biomedical sciences.
+2016-2019 – Lecturer in Bioinorganic Chemistry – Rianne was a lecturer at the University of Bradford, teaching undergraduate inorganic chemistry, leading laboratory courses and ran BSc, MChem and MSc projects for both chemistry and biomedical sciences.

 2014-2015 – Postdoctoral Research Associate – Rianne undertook postdoctoral studies at the University of Edinburgh, working with Prof. Polly Arnold, OBE on macrocyclic uranium complexes studying their potential for small molecule activation.